mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/operations/mysql-cluster/index.md

 EOF
 ```

-The operation will use the backup data from the location specified in `BACKUP_RESTORE_SOURCE` variable.
+The operation will use the backup data from the location specified in the `BACKUP_RESTORE_SOURCE` variable.

 [deploy-kaptain]: ../../install/deploy-kaptain